-To those arguing for the social acceptance of homosexuality to discourage it would be to commit an injustice because it is viewed as an identity.
-Even to ask the question, "Do you accept homosexuals?" assumes an identity based on sexual orientation that is innate.
+Is being gay innate?
+Learned?
+A behavior?
+Genetic?
+Many people definitely think it's an unchangeable identity, and to discourage homosexual desire would be to commit an injustice.
+The question is often phrased, "Do you accept homosexuals?", assuming an identity based on sexual orientation that is innate.
 In other words, it's not like "Do you accept soccer players?"

 Some people have argued that being attracted to the same sex is a choice.
 I disagree.
 There is almost certainly some kind of unconscious predisposition towards same-sex attraction that appears in varying degrees in a small percentage of people.

-From a medical perspective, it can be explained as a congenital abnormality, meaning something goes wrong during development in the womb.
-A fetus, by default, starts out as a female, but if the testis develop and secrete large amounts of testosterone, then the fetus becomes male.
+From a medical perspective, it could be explained as a congenital abnormality, meaning something goes wrong during development in the womb.
+A fetus, by default, starts out as a female, but if the body secretes large amounts of testosterone, then the fetus becomes male.
 Sometimes that hormone bath goes awry.
 In a 2004 article about a proposed root cause of homosexuality, David W. Gregg, Ph.D. writes,